 Tips for Applying for a Job When You're Overqualified

 Is there anything that feels more unfair than being overqualified for a job?
 Why should you be penalized for being too good?
-What should you do if you really want a job but are concerned that the employer will think you’d be a better fit for a higher-level position?
+What should you do if you really want a job but are concerned the employer will think you’d be a better fit for a higher-level position?
 If you think about it from an employer's perspective, it makes sense.
-An overqualified candidate may not want to linger long at a position, and employers like to avoid turnover.
+An overqualified candidate may not want to linger long at a position, and employers need to avoid turnover.

-Why Is Being Overqualified a Problem?
+Why Being Overqualified is a Problem

 Tips for Your Resume